Hillcolin/Banking-Application/UserStories.md

 Conversation:
  - What information does the user need to provide to initiate a transfer?
  - Should there be limits on transfer amounts?
- - Should there be limits on transfer amounts?

 Confirmation: